twentyOne2x/attnmarkets-docs/docs/users/for-launchpads-and-incubators.md

 - hybrid deals where:
   - an agreed portion of **vesting tokens** is escrowed,
-  - plus a commitment to route future fees into their revenue account once live.
+  - plus a commitment to route future revenues into their revenue account once live.

 This allows: